Max Weight Independent Set in sparse graphs with no long claws

 For a graph $G$, a set $I \subseteq V(G)$ is \emph{independent} or \emph{stable} if there is no edge of $G$ with both endpoints in $I$.
-In the \textsc{Max Weight Independent Set} (\textsc{MWIS}) problem we are given an undirected graph $G$ with a weight function $\weight : V(G) \to \mathbb{N}$, and ask for a maximum-weight independent set in $G$. \MWIS is one of canonical hard problems -- it is \NP-hard~\cite{Karp1972}, \textsf{W}[1]-hard~\cite{Cyganetal}, hard to approximate~\cite{Hastad96cliqueis}.
+By $\alpha(G)$ we denote the number of vertices in a largest independent set in $G$.
+In the \textsc{Max Independent Set} (\textsc{MIS}) problem we are given an undirected graph $G$, and ask for an independent set of size $\alpha(G)$.
+In the \textsc{Max Weight Independent Set} (\textsc{MWIS}) problem we are given an undirected vertex-weighted graph $(G,\weight)$, and ask for a maximum-weight independent set in $(G,\weight)$.
+Note that \textsc{MIS} is a special case of \textsc{MWIS} where all weightes are equal.
+By $n$ we always denote the number of vertices of the instance graph.

+\textsc{MIS} (and \textsc{MWIS} as its generalization) is a ``canonical'' hard problem: It was one of the first problems shown to be \NP-hard~\cite{Karp1972}, it is notoriously hard to approximate~\cite{Hastad96cliqueis,Khot2006}, and it is \textsc{W}[1]-hard~\cite{Cyganetal}.
+Many of these hardness results hold even if we restrict input instances to some natural graph classes~\cite{GAREY1976237,DBLP:conf/isaac/BonnetBTW19,DBLP:conf/wg/DvorakFRR20}.
 Thus a very natural research direction is to consider restricted instances and try to capture the boundary between ``easy'' and ``hard'' cases.

-\subparagraph*{State of the art.} The study of complexity of \MWIS in restricted graph classes is a central topic in algorithmic graph theory~\cite{GROTSCHEL1984325,DBLP:conf/soda/Yolov18,DBLP:conf/soda/LokshantovVV14,GrzesikKPP19,DBLP:journals/corr/abs-1912-11246,DBLP:journals/dam/Alekseev03}.
-A particular attention is given to classes that are \emph{hereditary}, i.e., closed under vertex deletion.
-Among such classes a special role is played ones defined by forbidding certain substructures.
+\paragraph*{State of the art.} The study of the complexity of \MWIS in restricted graph classes is a central topic in algorithmic graph theory~\cite{butterfly,GROTSCHEL1984325,DBLP:conf/soda/Yolov18,DBLP:journals/corr/abs-1912-11246,DBLP:journals/dam/Alekseev03,DBLP:conf/wg/BergougnouxKR23}.
+Particular attention is given to classes that are \emph{hereditary}, i.e., closed under vertex deletion.
+Among such classes a special role is played by ones defined by forbidding certain substructures.
 For graphs $G$ and $H$, we say that $G$ is \emph{$H$-free} if it does not contain $H$ as an \emph{induced subgraph}.

-As already observed by Alekseev in the early 1980s~\cite{alekseev1982effect}, \MWIS remains \NP-hard in $H$-free graphs unless every component of $H$ is a subcubic tree with at most one vertex of degree 3.
-In other words, every component of $H$ is either a path or a subdivision of the \emph{claw}: the three-leaf star.
-For integers $a,b,c \geq 1$, by $S_{a,b,c}$ we denote the claw whose edges were subdivided, respectively, $a-1$, $b-1$, and $c-1$ times.